 I have a few favorite utility locations on most packs:

 - Light gloves and hat: put in outside web for quick access and easy stowage

-- Clip GPS on upper part of shoulder strap with a safety line and small carabiner clipped on as well.
+- Clip your GPS communicator on the upper part of a shoulder strap with a safety line and small carabiner clipped on as well.

 - Put all small items such as first aid, toilet paper, etc. in the top lid

 - Put suntan lotion and energy bars in the side pockets for easy access

 - If your phone is a larger one, either leave it behind or pack it and buy a compact camera for picture taking.
 It is easily stored in a waist strap pocket for quick access.

 - Load extra clothing layers near the top of the pack for easy access if the temperature drops or you lose the sun to the clouds.
 Make rain gear the top item for quick access at signs of a drizzle.